As Volkswagen workers vote, Tennessee senator ramps up anti-union talk

 Republican Senator Bob Corker told Reuters on Thursday that he is “very certain that if the UAW is voted down,” the automaker will announce new investment in the plant “in the next couple weeks.”

-Corker’s latest remarks seemed to contradict an earlier statement by Frank Fischer, chief executive of VW Chattanooga, that there was “no connection” between the vote at its three-year-old Tennessee plant and a looming decision on whether VW will build a new crossover vehicle there or in Mexico.
+Corker’s latest remarks contradicted an earlier statement by Frank Fischer, chief executive of VW Chattanooga, that there was “no connection” between the vote at its three-year-old Tennessee plant and a looming decision on whether VW will build a new crossover vehicle there.

 Volkswagen headquarters in Germany declined further comment and referred to Fischer’s statement.

-Pro-UAW workers and UAW officials have said the plant will get the new product regardless of the final vote tally, because making only one vehicle is not cost-efficient for VW at a plant designed to build at least two vehicles.

-The clashing statements injected further uncertainty into the outcome of the three-day election, whose implications extend far beyond Chattanooga.
-If the vote, which ends on Friday evening, favors the UAW, it would galvanize a union that has lost 75 percent of its members since 1979.
+The dueling statements injected further uncertainty into the outcome of the three-day election, whose implications extend far beyond Chattanooga.
+If the vote, which ends on Friday evening, favors the UAW, it would galvanize a union that has been bleeding members over the years.

-Both union and anti-union forces spent much of the week promoting their views through newspaper ads, websites and billboards.

-The Center for Worker Freedom, a special project of Americans for Tax Reform headed by conservative Grover Norquist, purchased 13 billboards in the Chattanooga area, including 11 digital boards.

 On Wednesday, Corker escalated what has been a seesaw battle between union and anti-union forces, saying he had been “assured” that if workers at the factory reject the UAW, the company would reward the plant with a new product to build.